dcernst/dcernst.github.io/teaching/mat526s21/homework.md

     7. Complete Problem 1.2 (all three parts).
     8. Consider a $1\times n$ array of the numbers 1 through $n$.
 Suppose we have tiles of size $1\times 1$ and $1\times 2$ such that the tiles cover exactly one and two numbers of our array, respectively.
 In how many ways can we tile our array?
     9. Enumerate the compositions of $n$ such that each part is odd and greater than 1.
     10. Complete Problem 1.3.
-Do this in two different ways: Using Pascal's Triangle vs. using Problem 1.2.
+Do this in two different ways: Using Pascal's Recurrence vs. using Problem 1.2.